rbngtm1/AWS_Exam/part IV.md

   * Ensure that the Instances has a Public or Elastic IP
   * Ensure to modify the Security groups
     * We will not modify NACL because by default NACL rules will allow all traffic
 #### Your company has a set of EBS volumes and a set of adjoining EBS snapshots.
 They want to minimize the costs for the underlying EBS snapshots.
-Which of the following approaches provides the lowest
+Which of the following approaches provides the lowest cost of Amazon ELastic Store snapshots while giving you the ability to fully restore data?
+  * Maintain a single snapshot the latest snapshot is both incremental and complete.
+#### A company is planning on setting up a web-based application.
+They need to ensure that users across the world have the ability to view the pages from the web site with the least amount of latency.
+How can you accomplish this?
+  * Place cloudfront distribution in front of the web application.
+    * Place ElastiCache only in front of database layer.
+#### A company is hosting their company website on a cluster of web servers that are behind the public facing ELB.
+The customer also uses Amazon Route 53 to manage their public DNS.
+How should Route 53 be configured to ensure the custom domain is made to point to the load balancer.
+  * Create an alias for CNAME record to the load balancer DNS name
+  * Ensure that a hosted zone is in place
+####